grasslandnetwork/grassland/README.md

 ## Installation

-Installers are available on the [Latest Releases page](https://github.com/grasslandnetwork/grassland/releases/latest)
+Installers are available on the [Latest Releases page](https://github.com/grasslandnetwork/grassland/releases/latest).
+The following platforms are supported:

-Grassland Full Node supports the following platforms:

 | Platform                 | Versions        |
 | :----------------------- | :-------------- |